waggle-sensor/node-platforms/nvidia-nano/setup-guides/installing_ansible.md

         5. You can test that Ansible is installed correctly by checking the version:
             `ansible --version`
-        >Note: Everytime you need to need to use a terminal for the preceding instructions open Ubuntu by visiting the Windows Start menu and typing `Ubuntu`
+        >Note: Every time you need to need to use a terminal for the preceding instructions open Ubuntu by visiting the Windows Start menu and typing `Ubuntu`

 ##### Ansible is now installed!